 One of the things that fascinate those who visit Japan is the automatic taxi doors.
 Yes, in Japan, the cab doors open and close by themselves so despite the uncontrollable instinct, try not to touch them.
 If you have luggage, do not open the trunk nor load your luggage by yourself unless the driver tells you otherwise.

 6. Take your shoes off

-In Japan, it’s proper to enter a home without shoes.
+In Japan, it is the norm to enter a home without shoes.
 The entrance area is usually slightly lower than the than the rest of the house; this way, dirt and grime are not brought inside.
 This custom is not only applied in private homes but also in many restaurants, izakayas, temples, ancient structures or wherever there are tatami floors such as Japanese-style hotel rooms and ryokans.

 It is usually easy to recognize where shoes cannot be worn.
 There are shelves to put shoes or plastic bags for you to put your shoes inside.
 Make sure not to climb on the raised part with your shoes on but remove them first, then place your foot on the clean wooden part.

 Remember to remove your shoes when you enter your hotel room even if it is a traditional room.
 Do not walk in with your shoes on just because nobody sees you!

 7. Do not worry if you lose or forget something